Rhythm Doctor Accessibility Report

 If you want to play Rhythm Doctor, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Rhythm Doctor has 5 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 5 accessibility features for Visual in Rhythm Doctor which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Audio Cues for Visual Events